Any text can be a /tap note! There are no restrictions on what text you can send to /tap, but some symbols will give your note special powers.

 Learn more about folders and tags in the next section, Organization: where to put things and how to find them.

-In some cases you might want to transform note into a Todo item
+In some cases you might want to transform note into a Task item.
+Add "Todo" at the beginning of the record.

-A Todo item is another note component that needs to be specified at the beginning of the note.
+A Task item is another note component that needs to be specified at the beginning of the note.
 It can also be specified after a folder, as it is in the example above.

 Next: More about organization: where to put things and how to find them